 “To get a better sense of this number, we can compare it with emissions from long-distance flights.
 Using the aviation industry’s own data from ICAO Carbon Emissions Calculator and adding the high elevation effect shows that the emissions from the two largest crypto-assets today is equal to 100 million round-trip flights between Sweden and Thailand,” said Bjorn Risinger, Director General at the Swedish Environmental Protection Agency.

-The reason for the industry’s large carbon footprint is that the majority of crypto-production takes place in countries with low energy prices and a high share of fossil-dependent electricity production.
+The reason for the industry’s large carbon footprint is that most crypto-production occurs in countries with low energy prices and a high share of fossil-dependent electricity production.

-Since the value of Bitcoin has increased so much, this has also extended the life of old fossil-based energy producers, the authorities noted.
+Since the value of Bitcoin has increased so much, the authorities noted that this has also extended the life of old fossil-based energy producers.

 They called for an EU-level ban on the energy-intensive mining method proof of work.